-Sir Grantley Adams certainly earned his reputation as one of the region’s most outstanding political leaders and has been honoured accordingly.
+Sir Grantley Adams certainly earned his reputation as one of the region’s most outstanding political leaders and has been honored accordingly.

 In recognition of his contribution to Barbados and the wider Caribbean region, Her Majesty, the Queen of England, knighted Grantley Adams in 1957.

-His image also appears on the Barbados $100 bill, and there is a statue in his honour in front of the Government Headquarters in St. Michael.
+His image also appears on the Barbados $100 bill, and there is a statue in his honor in front of the Government Headquarters in St. Michael.